aerospike/aerospike-server-enterprise.docker/README.md

 	-v <DIRECTORY>:/opt/aerospike/etc

-Where `<DIRECTORY>` is the path to a directory containing your custom configuration file.
+Where `<DIRECTORY>` is the path to a directory containing your custom configuration file and your features.conf file.
 Next, you will want to tell `asd` to use a configuration file from `/opt/aerospike/etc`, by using the `--config-file` option for `aerospike/aerospike-server-enterprise`:

 	--config-file /opt/aerospike/etc/aerospike.conf